SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/about-search-basics.md

 ## See also

 * Learn more about [How to Build a Search](../build-search).
-* Expand the complexity of your search queries with Sumo Logic [search operators](/docs/category/search-operators).
+* Expand the complexity of your search queries with Sumo Logic [search operators] fix (/docs/category/search-operators).
 * [Save a search](save-search.md) to re-use later or to run as regularly [scheduled searches] (../../../Visualizations-and-Alerts/Alerts/Scheduled-Searches.md) that can be delivered to your email address.
 * [Share a link](share-search-link.md) to the results of a search query, depending on each user's permissions.
 To share a link to a search, after your query has run, click **Share** beneath the search query box.
 This link will be available for three years after it is created.
 * See [Best Practices: Search Rules to Live By](../build-search/best-practices-search.md) for types on writing efficient searches.